-For each signal selected as a key source on an M/E bank, this function automatically saves the parameters (Clip, Gain, and Density, Filter, Left Pos, and Right Pos, or Size, Softness, and Density) in memory.
+For each signal selected as a key source, this function automatically saves the parameters (Clip, Gain, and Density, Filter, Left Pos, and Right Pos, or Size, Softness, and Density) in memory.
 When you select the same signal again, the parameters are recalled with it.
 Different sets of parameters are saved, depending on the combination of key source, keyer, and key type.

-You can use a setup menu (see page 14-43) to toggle the key memory function on and off.
+You can use a setup menu (see page 14-32) to toggle the key memory function on and off.